swtch1/lg/README.md

 ## Quick Start

 Commands are assumed to be running from a Linux BASH shell or similar.
+Trailing `&` can be removed when running across multiple terminal sessions.

 - source the local environment variables with `source ./hack/local_env_vars-source.sh`
-- start dependencies with `./hack/run_mysql.sh`
+- start infrastructure dependencies with `./hack/run_infra.sh`
 - wait until the mysql database is live. basic verification can be done with `watch 'mysql -h 127.0.0.1 -u$MYSQL_USER -p$MYSQL_PASS -e "exit" && echo "ready" || echo "not ready"'`
 - create mysql schema with `./hack/db_schema_load.sh`
 - run [dummy server](./cmd/dummy) with `go run ./cmd/dummy &`